festim-dev/FESTIM/docs/source/fellowship_tez.rst

 .. _festim-fellowship-tez:

-FESTIM Fellowship — Tez
+FESTIM Fellowship — Tez Orr
 ========================

-.. rubric:: UKAEA · First FESTIM Fellow · 2025
+.. rubric:: UKAEA · First FESTIM Fellow · 2026

 .. rst-class:: lead

    **Tez** is a physicist and materials scientist at :bdg-primary:`UKAEA` — and our **very first FESTIM Fellow**.
-She joined the FESTIM development team at MIT for two months in 2025 to master FESTIM v2 and bring that expertise back to UKAEA.
+She joined the FESTIM development team at MIT for two months in 2026 to master FESTIM v2 and bring that expertise back to UKAEA.

 .. grid:: 2
    :gutter: 4